arana2743/java-concepts/mutilthreading/2_java_multi_threading.md

 - Blocking (Deadlocks can occur)
 - Interruptibility
 - Read/Write Locking (synchronized doesn't know which is read-lock and which is write-lock)

+### ReadWrite Lock
+- Allows multiple threads to read concurrently of resources as long as no thread is writing to the same resources.
+- It ensures exclusive acccess for write operations.